aturtur/fusion-scripts/README.md

 2. Download the latest AR_Scripts_Fusion [release](https://github.com/aturtur/fusion-scripts/releases).
 3. Put script files to one of these paths:
     - `C:/Appdata/Roaming/Blackmagic Design/Fusion/Scripts/Comp`
+    - `C:/ProgramData/Blackmagic Design/Fusion/Scripts/Comp`
     - `C:/Program Files/Blackmagic Design/Fusion 20/Scripts/Comp`
-    - `C:/ProgramData/Blackmagic Design/Fusion/Scripts/Comp`
     - Or setup custom scripts path with **Path Map**.

-Some of the scripts requires third-party libraries.
+4. Some of the scripts requires third-party libraries.

-#### Dependencies:
+    - You can install all dependencies using `pip install -r requirements.txt`.
+    - Or install manually with `pip install [module name]`:
         - Pyautogui
         - Pyperclip

-You can install third party modules opening cmd and running command `pip install [module name]`.

 If you want the latest scripts (including an experimental ones too), download this [repository](https://github.com/aturtur/fusion-scripts/archive/refs/heads/master.zip) and use scripts from it.